 Figure 4.
-Screenshot of the Status Grid tab of the CSN Status Explorer webapp.
+Screenshot of the Status Grid tab of the CSN Network Status web app.
 The grid is generated for each of the three filter types and shows information for each site from the selected month.
 Each cell denotes an intended sampling date for a given site and is color coded according to filter status.